silviaCerby/gitbook/docs/management/credential_management/collections/add-an-asset-to-a-collection.md

 {% hint style="info" %}

 **NOTE:** For existing members and teams in the collection, Cerby sends them emails to claim access to the business hub and assets.
-After they claim access, Cerby triggers the automation jobs to add these users to the external apps and the assets because that’s the typical hierarchical structure.
+After they claim access, Cerby adds these users to the external apps and the assets.
 If members and teams already have direct access to the business hub, they must only claim access to the assets.
-For more information, read the article [Manage access to business hubs and assets with collections](https://help.cerby.com/en/articles/11102692-manage-access-to-business-hubs-and-assets-with-collections).
+For more information, read the article [Manage access to business hubs and assets with collections](https://cerby-test.gitbook.io/cerby-test/management/identity-lifecycle/business-hubs/manage-integrations/manage-access-to-business-hubs-and-assets-with-collections).

 {% endhint %}